A business headshot, also referred to as a corporate headshot, is a photograph that shows the face of a person.

 The 9th tip is to stay loose.

-This may sound simple but it can be easy to forget, especially if you are the subject and you are not comfortable with having your picture taken.
+This may sound simple but it can be easy to forget, especially if you are the subject and you are uncomfortable with having your picture taken.

-Feeling loose and relaxed will show across in the image through having a natural smile and personality.
+Feeling loose and relaxed will show in the image through a natural smile and personality.

 10. Think About Props